SoftUni-Internal/interactive-content/EN/01-Objects-and-Classes/03-Defining-Simple-Classes.md

 [video src="https://videos.softuni.org/hls/Java/Java-Fundamentals-Object-And-Classes/02.Java-Fundamentals-Objects-and-Classes/EN/interactive-java-fundamentals-objects-and-classes-14-15-defining-simple-classes-and-demo-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

- When defining classes in Java there are some components that are required and some that are optional.
+When defining classes in Java some components are required and some are optional.

 The **obligatory** components are: